 SAT The simulated tissue is free from damage or there is tissue damage that is consistent with the procedure.
 SUB There is iatrogenic damage to the simulated tissue that is inconsistent with the procedure.
-DEF There is gross iatrogenic damage to the simulated tissue inconsistent with the procedure and pre- existing condition of the soft tissue.
+There is gross iatrogenic damage to the simulated tissue inconsistent with the procedure a existing condition of the soft tissue.